nfredmond/DOT-Dashboard/combined_documentation.md

 ## Conclusion

 This development plan outlines a structured approach to building the Planning Manager application with clear phases, deliverables, and timelines.
 By following this roadmap, we aim to deliver a high-quality, feature-rich application that meets the needs of transportation agencies for project management and prioritization.
-The addition of CAMP travel demand forecasting and TrendNavigator scenario planning capabilities will transform Planning Manager into a comprehensive transportation planning platform capable of sophisticated modeling and future scenario analysis.
+The addition of GreenChAMP (Green DOT Chained Activity Modelling Process) travel demand forecasting and TrendNavigator scenario planning capabilities will transform Planning Manager into a comprehensive transportation planning platform capable of sophisticated modeling and future scenario analysis.
 # MCP and Agents SDK Integration Summary

 ## Overview